 In addition to these checks the school reserves the right to obtain such formal or informal background information about an applicant as is reasonable in the circumstances to determine whether they are suitable to work at the school.
+This may include internet and social media searches.

-Whilst no system will guarantee that an unsuitable individual is ever recruited to Millfield a high standard of scrutiny should reduce the potential for harm being done to the children in our care.
-Once these safeguarding and pre-employment checks have been completed a newly appointed employee can begin their employment.
+Whilst no system will guarantee that no one unsuitable is ever recruited to Millfield, a high standard of scrutiny should reduce the potential for harm being done to the children in our care.
+Once these safeguarding checks have been completed a newly appointed employee can begin their employment.
 Their details are recorded on the schools Single Central Register of Appointments, which is maintained by the Human Resources department.